-Speed is a major cause of injuries and deaths on North Carolina roadways.
-Consider these 2016 statistics:
+Speeding is a major cause of injuries and deaths on North Carolina roadways.
+Consider these 2021 statistics:

-- Speeding was a contributing factor in 24 percent of all fatal crashes.
+Speeding was a contributing factor in nearly 25 percent of all fatal crashes.

-- 88 percent of speed-related fatalities occurred on non-interstate roads (with posted speed limits of 55 mph or less); 12 percent occurred on interstate highways.
+91 percent of speed-related fatalities occurred on non-interstate roads; 9 percent occurred on interstate highways.

 The Governor's Highway Safety Program's Speed a Little.
 Lose a Lot. annual campaign reminds drivers of the dangers of speeding and the potential consequences: the loss of a life.